JigsawComm: Joint Semantic Feature Encoding and Transmission for Communication-Efficient Cooperative Perception: Introduction

 Multi-agent cooperative perception (CP) enables connected road agents, such as connected and autonomous vehicles (CAVs) and road-side units (RSUs), to improve their understanding of the environment~\cite{cp_benefit}.
 By leveraging sensor data exchanged through Vehicle-to-Everything (V2X) communication~\cite{cpm}, participating agents can detect objects beyond their individual sensing ranges, minimize blind spots, and perceive occluded obstacles~\cite{xu2022opv2v}.
 With its great potential for facilitating more informed driving decisions and enhancing road safety, CP is a critical technology for 50--90\% of the vehicle market that CAVs are anticipated to comprise by 2040~\cite{Chatziioannou2024}.\looseness=-1

 Despite this promise, CP faces a formidable challenge in communication efficiency.
 The available V2X bandwidth is severely limited (up to $20$ MHz for both DSRC~\cite{FCC_DSRC} and C-V2X~\cite{CV2X_ETSI_EN_303_613}), while the volume of sensor data generated is prohibitively large (\eg 4 MB per LiDAR frame~\cite{f_cooper}).
 Exchanging raw sensor data is therefore infeasible while satisfying the stringent real-time perception requirements of autonomous driving (\eg $<$100 ms~\cite{ADConstraints}).
-As previous research also demonstrated that exchanging local detection results alone is suboptimal~\cite{xu2022opv2v}, the field has largely converged on the intermediate fusion framework—exchanging and fusing Bird's-Eye-View (BEV) features—as the most effective paradigm~\cite{xu2022opv2v}.
+As previous research also demonstrated that exchanging local detection results alone is suboptimal~\cite{xu2022opv2v}, the field has largely converged on the intermediate fusion framework—exchanging and fusing Bird's-Eye-View (BEV) features—as the most effective paradigm~\cite{xu2022opv2v,hu2022where2comm,xu2022v2x,f_cooper}.
 Even so, transmitting dense deep features from multiple agents still exhausts V2X bandwidth.

-The key challenge stems from the high degree of data redundancy present in these shared features, which can be classified into two forms: (i) Intra-agent redundancy, where features waste bits on semantically irrelevant information; and (ii) Inter-agent redundancy, where multiple agents transmit overlapping and unnecessary information.
-As shown in Fig.~\ref{fig:motivation}, under limited bandwidth, such inefficient communication not only leads to reduced detection coverage but can even degrade perception accuracy when lower quality data dilutes the utility of the better ones after fusion.
+The key challenge stems from the high degree of data redundancy in the shared features, which takes two forms: (i) \emph{intra-agent} redundancy, where features waste bits on semantically irrelevant information; and (ii) \emph{inter-agent} redundancy, where multiple agents transmit overlapping data about the same scene regions.
+As illustrated in Fig.~\ref{fig:motivation}, under limited bandwidth such inefficiency not only reduces detection coverage but can even degrade perception accuracy when lower-quality data dilutes higher-quality representations after fusion (Sec.~\ref{sec:ablation}).